metallb/metallb/website/content/tutorial/kubeadm-dind-cluster.md

 systems, because the test BGP router container image doesn't work on other platforms yet.  {{% /notice %}}

-## Set up a kubeadm-dind-cluste cluster
+## Set up a Kubernetes cluster using kubeadm-dind-cluster

-If you don't already have a kubeadm-dind-cluste cluster set up, follow the [instructions](https://github.com/kubernetes-sigs/kubeadm-dind-cluster/blob/master/README.md) on Github to install a Kubernetes multi-node cluster and get your playground cluster running.
+If you don't already have a kubeadm-dind-cluster set up, follow the [instructions](https://github.com/kubernetes-sigs/kubeadm-dind-cluster/blob/master/README.md) on Github to install a Kubernetes multi-node cluster and get your playground cluster running.